barbaroliveira/barbaroliveira/README.md

 ## About Me

-Hello there! 👋 I'm Barbara Oliveira, a master's student in Biomedical Engineering with interest in the intersection of technology and healthcare.
+Hello there! 👋 I'm Barbara Oliveira, a master's student in Biomedical Engineering with an interest in the intersection of technology and healthcare.

 ### Academic Journey: